ksu-ground-vehicle/Lidar/README.md

 # Lidar
-obstacle detection using scanse sweep
+Getting Scanse Sweep to work using ROS

 # Set-Up
 ### Download & Install the SDK